 Members of the Council have direct control over the Council's financial and operating policies.
-The total of members allowances paid in 2021/22 is shown in Note B6.
+The total of members allowances paid in 2022/23 is shown in Note B7.
+The Council maintains a register of Councillors interests that is regularly updated and available online for public inspection.